Endava/BEEQ/packages/bee-q-angular/README.md

 export class AppModule {}
 ```

+### NgModel and two-way data binding

-> ❗️To enable two way binding and the use of [ngModel] within Bee-Q form components, you will need to add the Value Accessors in your module declarations, along with `@angular/forms`:
+To enable two-way binding and the use of [ngModel] within Bee-Q form components, you will need to add the Value Accessors in your module declarations, along with `@angular/forms`.

+> ❗️❗️ *Please notice that* **you might need to disable** `aot` *for enabling two-way data binding**.
+Details: https://github.com/ionic-team/stencil-ds-output-targets/issues/317*

 ```ts
 import { NgModule } from '@angular/core';